fsi-hack4autism/ms-fsi-hackathon-padtservices-team/README.md

    Future goal is to perfrom CART Analysis using decision trees to improve clustering results and utilize more features.
-   Intial focus was to get a basic model set up to answer, the question
+   Intial focus was to get a basic model set up to answer, the question Other key feature selection tasks:
+   * [x] aggregating duration/time period to a singular numeric value
+   * [x] replacing nan values with mean for continuous varible/featues like
+   * [x] replace nan value with 0 or 1 ( discrete values) for dsicrete varaibles
+   * [x] one hot encoding for calssification if not already present

    #### Can we determine patterns in skill acquisition which can help segment and benchmark?  and
    #### Can we find commonalities among cases to create segments and find benchmarks based on looking at the data alone?

+## Modeling:

+1. K-Means Clustering with clusteval to find best cluster with shielloute score.
+2. PCA to get a 2D picture of the cluster by using Dimensionality reduction

+##